Interview with Ar’lene D. Lafferty - Part 2

 and Jamison Green (the three sitting).

-Ar’lene: In our history, I’ve seen a few of the “Matrix films” and V for Vendetta by the Wachowskis (Lana and Andy).
-Also, Laura Jane Grace, Lisa Jackson, Jane County, Dana International, and Canary Conn (she was also an author, who I knew); are among the successful singers that recorded music.
+Ar’lene: In our history, I’ve seen a few of the “Matrix” films and V for Vendetta by the Wachowskis (Lana and Andy).
+Also, Laura Jane Grace, Lisa Jackson, Jane County, Dana International, and Canary Conn (who was also an author, whom I knew) are among the successful singers who recorded music.

 As far as acting: Candis Cayne, Alexis Arquette, Aleshia Brevard, and Alexandra Billings are some of the famous ones.
-Two of the models are Isis King and Jena Talackova.
-Authors are Jennifer Boylan, Lynn Conway, Jan Morris, and Kate Bornstein among the many.
+Two of the models are Isis King and Jenna Talackova.
+Authors include Jennifer Boylan, Lynn Conway, Jan Morris, and Kate Bornstein among many others.
 I love that our community shows its strength.

-Yes, we are not done; we as a community created a Library full of books, music, and successes.
-Yes indeed more of us will be known, because of the public fascination with us and them wanting more.
-We are entering a new era of “Civil Rights” for our community.
-We look toward the future of things to come, as new laws in our favor; for schools, education, textbooks, the world internet, and new innovations that are yet to come.
+Yes, we are not done; we as a community have created a library full of books, music, and successes.
+Indeed, more of us will be known, because of the public fascination with us and their desire for more.
+We are entering a new era of civil rights for our community.
+We look toward the future of things to come, such as new laws in our favor, changes in schools and education, textbooks, the global internet, and innovations yet to come.

-Monika: At the same time, sometimes we get horrible news about transgender women being killed or beaten just as in the infamous case of Chrissy Polis that was beaten by two teenage girls in McDonald’s because she used the ladies’ toilet.
-How can we prevent it?
+Monika: At the same time, we often hear heartbreaking news about transgender women being killed or assaulted, such as the infamous case of Chrissy Polis, who was beaten by two teenage girls at McDonald's simply for using the ladies' restroom.
+What steps can we take to prevent such violence?

-As for people and organizations that butt into our business and stand in our way, “the list is long”.
-Some are a large number of the Republican Party members (for religious reasons).
-Others are businesses like Chick-A-Fila, Domino’s Pizza, and Carl Jr. (Hardees’ and Green Burrito) to name a few with their own personal religious convictions.
+As for the people and organizations that interfere with our rights, the list is long.
+Some members of the Republican Party (for religious reasons) and businesses like Chick-fil-A, Domino's Pizza, and Carl's Jr. (Hardee's and Green Burrito) are examples of those driven by their own personal religious convictions.

 Christine Konda (left) and “Ar”lene (right)